Making the right technology choices for your website or product

 As soon as you want to offer application-like features like personalisation, these platforms often become difficult and costly to customise and scale because of the way they are fundamentally built.
 They are examples of what is called a monolithic architecture.
 ‘Everything in the one place’.

-If your platform requires more application style web features rather than just content consumption experience, web frameworks such as Firebase, Django and Ruby on Rails offer a lot of flexibility in terms of modelling a digital business.
+If your platform requires more application style web features rather than just content consumption experience, web frameworks such as Firebase, Django and Express (with a database connection through an ORM like Prisma) offer a lot of flexibility in terms of modelling a digital business.
 They can be used for making small websites such as the one you’re using now all the way up to larger platforms such as Family by Family and Prezzee (which we’ve had the pleasure of building )or even global platforms like Instagram.

 There are many other options, each with their pros and cons.
 We build upon some of these platforms, among others every day for small and large businesses, each time carefully choosing what is appropriate.

 Considering the total volume of technology options can be overwhelming.
 To simplify the task, these are just some of the things we think about when assessing the set of technologies to use in an app or website.

 Rapid changes in technologies, markets and consumer behaviour mean that technology choices and platform architecture should allow for changes without throwing everything out and starting again.